 Even more relevant to your dog’s gut microbiome are the environments your dog explores with his or her mouth.
 Think of all the surfaces your dog’s mouth interacts with - carrying toys, licking humans, eating poop, vacuuming spilled food off the floor, etc. While most of the bacteria on these surfaces won’t survive past your dog’s stomach acid when ingested, some do make it to your dog’s gut, find a nice place to set up camp, and can become part of your dog’s gut bacterial community.
 Remember that most bacteria aren’t harmful to your dog, some can be beneficial, and only a very tiny portion can make your dog sick.

-This article highlights the connections between your dog’s lifestyle and your dog’s gut bacterial community, and why it is so important to take care of your dog’s gut bacteria.
-If you are unsure about the state of your dog’s gut health, a simple, non-invasive Gut Health Test can identify bacterial imbalances or if your pup is missing key beneficial bacteria for a healthy microbiome.
+If you are unsure about the state of your dog’s gut health, a simple, DoggyBiome Gut Health Test can detect bacterial imbalances or determine if your dog is missing key beneficial bacteria for a healthy dog microbiome.
 Our test report also includes personalized dietary recommendations based on the bacteria composition of your dog’s microbiome.

-For dogs with chronic digestive or skin issues or that are recovering from a disturbance to their gut bacterial communities (such as taking a course of antibiotics), AnimalBiome’s Gut Restoration Supplements are an effective and safe way to introduce an entire community of beneficial, dog-specific bacteria to help bring balance to your dog’s gut.
-We encourage you to further discuss your dog’s gut health with your veterinarian to learn how to safely make positive changes for your dog’s gut health.
+For dogs with chronic digestive or skin issues or that are recovering from a disturbance to their gut bacterial communities (such as taking a course of antibiotics), our Gut Restore Supplements are an effective and safe way to introduce an entire community of beneficial, dog-specific bacteria to help bring balance to your dog’s gut and relieve symptoms.
+We encourage you to further discuss your dog’s gut health with your veterinarian to learn how to safely make positive changes to their diet.

 This article was originally published on November 1, 2019.
 It was updated on January 11, 2020.
 If you liked this article, please consider sharing it.